 The second time around, Chelsea prepared, she came home three days after delivering her second child and immediately put on an Bellefit abdominal binder.

 “I just felt so much better,” she said.
 “I felt like I was able to walk around, get up and down the stairs a lot easier – even laughing, I didn’t feel like my stitches were gonna come out when I was wearing my girdle.”

 Belly Band After C-Section for Diastasis Recti

-Many women are able to strengthen and bring together their abdominal muscles through basic ab exercises, but some women need the extra support of a C-section belly band to support their midsection.
+Many women are able to strengthen and bring together their abdominal muscles through basic ab exercises.
+However, some women need the extra support of a C-section belly band to support their midsection.
 The additional support can help to keep the muscles in place while you do basic exercises to strengthen them again.